ibm-cloud-docs/openwhisk/pkg_person_insights.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/openwhisk/create).

-2. By using the **Cloud Foundry Org** and **Cloud Foundry Space** lists, select the namespace that you want to install the package into.
+2. By using the namespace switcher, select the namespace that you want to install the package into.

 3. Click **Install Packages**.